ted-ross/skupper-X/README.md

 # Skupper-X

 A multi-tenant Virtual Application Network solution that controls both the *network topology* and the *application topology* of distributed software systems.

+_This is a research platform.
+It is being used to do rapid-prototyping of some new ideas around distributed application definition, deployment, and lifecycle._

 Features: